 Not to be outdone, the tutor responded with a five-page letter, which he also shared with us.
 It was an exhaustive point-by-point rebuttal of the complainant's assertions and a detailed defence of the course, its methods and objectives.
 The tutor concluded:

 "I maintain my right to discuss critically the views of any philosopher.
 My perspective and the perspectives of the various philosophers discussed throughout the course were publically declared.
 Some of the stated aims of the course are to develop the abilities to see others' points of view, explore other possibilities, engage in self-correction, maintain relevance, and make considered judgements.
 From his letter and behaviour during sessions, it appears the complainant has not gained any of these abilities."

-The stalwarts and I who had completed the course felt the complaint was over the top.
+My fellow stalwarts and I felt the complaint was over the top.
 Yes, the Marx lesson wasn't our favourite class.
-But as I commented in my diary that night, the disgruntled class member accused the tutor of "being a card-carrying Communist intent on converting us to Marxism".
+But as I commented in my diary that night, the disgruntled class member accused the tutor of being "a card-carrying Communist intent on converting us to Marxism".

 In the end, I offered to write a letter of support for the tutor and course.
 I couldn't match the passion or eloquence of either party in the dispute, so mine was only a one-pager.
 First, however, I felt I had to address the Marx evening:

 "I too had concerns over the Marx lesson, and I discussed these with another class member.
 We both agreed the content wasn't the problem, but how it was presented.
 Previous classes were interactive, encouraging discussion, while this class was more a traditional chalk-and-talk, sit and listen to the teacher session."